caerbannogwhite/go-xml/README.md

 **Future Features/Nice To Have**

+- Do something about the import paths.
 - Might be a good idea to convert optional children and attributes into Nullable types.

 **Change Log**

+- Added `InnerXML` type.
 - Optional children and attributes are converted into pointers.